tokay-lang/tokay-lang.github.io/content/quick-start.md

 Line 1, column 5: Expecting a number here
 ```

-# Parsers
+# Parselets

 By design, Tokay constructs syntax trees from consumed information automatically.
 It is a programming language to write parsers.
+Functions that consume input are called *parselets*.
+If a function consumes input can be obtained by its name: When it starts with a capital letter or an underscore, it may consume input.

 The next program directly implements a parser and interpreter for simple mathematical expressions, like `1 + 2 + 3` or `7 * (8 + 2) / 5`.
 The result of each expression is printed afterwards.
 Processing direct and indirect left-recursions without ending in infinite loops is one of Tokay's core features.